Vaginal yeast infections (thrush) can lead to itching, burning and a white discharge.

 They develop if a certain yeast fungus multiplies (grows) a lot in the vagina.

 Hormonal changes, a weakened immune system and some medications can increase the risk.

 The symptoms usually clear up after a short course of treatment with antifungal vaginal suppositories or creams.

-Vaginal yeast infections (thrush) can cause itching, burning or abnormal vaginal discharge.
-In many women the external (outer) sex organs such as the labia are inflamed too.
-Sometimes vaginal yeast infections don't cause any symptoms at all.
+Vaginal yeast infections (thrush) can cause itching, burning and abnormal vaginal discharge.
+The entrance to the vagina and the labia ("lips") may be affected too.
+Sometimes the infection doesn't cause any symptoms at all.

 Women are particularly likely to have vaginal yeast infections during certain phases of life, such as pregnancy.
-Other things that increase their risk include a weakened and taking certain medications.
+Other things that increase their risk include a weakened immune system and taking certain medications.